TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 		- Least memory wasted.
 		- Best performance as the override checks will be limited to several specific domains.
 		- Medium-hard conceptually.
-			- Additionally, it will be pretty much known from the get-go which data is possibly altered.
+	CCCCCCCCCC		- Additionally, it will be pretty much known from the get-go which data is possibly altered.
 			- Nobody will also be surprised if the solver needs to alter that state, because they are plain components.
 		- Good flexibility, until something unexpected needs to change.
 	- **Solution**: create overrides for definitions and let an entity have its own set of definitions, if so is required.